LanayruLakeDev/auberonchat/README.md

 Built this chat app because why not.
 Has some neat features that make it stand out from the usual boring chat interfaces.

 ### Cool Stuff It Does
+- **Dual User Support**: Full experience for both guests and authenticated users
+- **Guest Mode**: No signup required - just start chatting with full feature access
 - Chat with multiple AI models at once (consensus mode is pretty fun)
-- Upload images and PDFs - works with models that actually support it
+- Upload images and PDFs - works with models that actually support it (guests and authenticated)
 - Pick from 20+ different AI models
-- Saves your chat history
+- Saves your chat history (localStorage for guests, cloud for authenticated users)
 - Clean, dark interface that doesn't hurt your eyes
-- Secure auth with Supabase
+- Secure auth with Supabase (optional - guest mode available)

 A modern AI chat app with multi-model consensus, file attachments, and a decent interface.